vyomasystems-lab/challenges-mihirrana620/level1_design2/README.md

 All the bugs mentioned in the previous section are resolved and now only 4 states are used to detect 1011 overllapping Sequence.
 As it overllaping sequnece next_state values are assigned in such way that allows overlap so the final bits of one sequence can be the start of another sequence.

 Below shows the results when the BUG free Sequence Detector is verified.
-It can be observed that it detects the overlaaping sequence.
+It can be observed that it detects the overlasping sequence.

 ![ alt text](https://github.com/vyomasystems-lab/challenges-mihirrana620/blob/master/images/image7.png)